0x4c6565/genie/README.md

 **generate/model_apiresponse.go**

-This file will contain a generator to act upon the `apiresponse` marker, and a `main` func to invoke Genie with this generator
+This file will contain a single generator to act upon the `apiresponse` marker, and a `main` func to invoke Genie with this generator (note, Genie can act upon multiple generators at a time)

 ```go
 package main